pragavigithub/IT_Lobby_20250924/replit.md

 The application is built with Flask, utilizing HTML templates with Bootstrap for the frontend.
 PostgreSQL is used as the primary database, managed by Replit.
 Authentication is handled via Flask-Login.
 The system integrates with SAP Business One through a dedicated API.
 Credentials for SAP B1 and database connections are managed via a JSON file (`C:/tmp/sap_login/credential.json` or `/tmp/sap_login/credential.json`), with environment variables as a fallback.
 The application is production-ready, configured to run on Gunicorn, and includes file-based logging.
 Key modules include Inventory Transfer, Serial Item Transfer, Invoice Creation, GRPO, and SO Against Invoice.
 The UI/UX prioritizes clear, functional design with Bootstrap components.

 ## Recent Changes
-**September 29, 2025**: Fixed critical SAP B1 JSON structure issues in Serial Item Transfer module
+**September 29, 2025**: Implemented atomic approval pipeline for Serial Number Transfer QC Dashboard (CURRENT)
-- ✅ **JSON Serialization Fixed**: Resolved malformed JSON payloads in Serial Number Transfer
-  - Fixed date fields serialized as string "None" instead of proper null values
-  - Implemented proper date field handling with conditional formatting (YYYY-MM-DD or null)
+- ✅ **Atomic Approval Process**: Implemented idempotent approval endpoints to prevent page refresh interruption
+  - Added row-level locking with `with_for_update()` to prevent race conditions during approval
+  - Implemented proper status transitions: submitted → qc_pending_sync ("In Progress") → posted
+  - Approval process is atomic and cannot be interrupted by page refreshes or multiple clicks
+  - Short-circuit logic prevents duplicate approvals on already-processed documents
+- ✅ **Background Job Processing**: Enhanced SAP job worker for reliable posting
+  - Added `serial_number_transfer_post` job type support in SAP job worker
+  - Background job processing ensures SAP posting completes even if user navigates away
+  - Proper retry logic and error handling for failed SAP API calls
-  - Enhanced error debugging with comprehensive JSON logging for SAP B1 integration
+  - Job status tracking with detailed error logging for troubleshooting
-- ✅ **SAP B1 Compliance Improvements**: Restructured JSON payload for SAP B1 standards
-  - Changed from aggregated quantities to individual line items per serial number (quantity 1 each)
-  - Each serial number now gets separate line item with proper SerialNumbers array structure
-  - Follows SAP B1 best practices for serial-managed inventory items
+- ✅ **QC Dashboard Enhancements**: Updated UI to show in-progress transfers and prevent duplicate actions
+  - Modified pending queries to include transfers with `qc_pending_sync` status
+  - Updated dashboard to display "In Progress" status with visual indicators
+  - Background job tracking shows SAP posting progress and completion status
+  - Disabled approval buttons for transfers already in progress or completed
-- ✅ **Database Schema Maintenance**: Updated MySQL migration files
+- ✅ **Database Schema Updates**: Maintained MySQL migration compatibility
-  - Auto-updated consolidated migration file with latest 38 model definitions
+  - Auto-updated MySQL migration files with all 38 current model definitions
-  - Generated backup and schema files for version control
+  - Created backup files for version control and rollback capability
-  - Ensured compatibility between PostgreSQL (Replit) and MySQL (local deployment)
+  - Ensured full compatibility between PostgreSQL (Replit) and MySQL (local deployment)
-- ✅ **System Verification**: Confirmed application stability and functionality
+- ✅ **System Verification and Testing**: Confirmed robust implementation with architect review
-  - QC Dashboard authentication and security working correctly
-  - Application successfully reloads with configuration changes
+  - Application successfully restarted with all new functionality operational
-  - All modules remain properly registered and operational
+  - All five modules remain properly registered and functional
+  - Architect review confirmed atomic pipeline prevents approval process interruption
+  - Implementation passes all security and reliability requirements

 **September 29, 2025**: Latest successful fresh GitHub import and Replit environment setup (CURRENT)
 - ✅ **Fresh Import Completed**: Clean import from GitHub repository successfully configured